mardelmariam/nvidia_cuda_tensorflow/README.md

 ## 8. Install Tensorflow on Anaconda

-Install [Anaconda](https://www.anaconda.com/products/individual) or your favorite tool for coding your deep learning projects.
+Install [Anaconda](https://www.anaconda.com/products/individual).
+The rest of this repo shows how to get your GPU working with this tool.

-Launch it and click on the Environments tab.
+Once you finish the installation process, launch it and click on the Environments tab.
 Next, click on the arrow button within the base(root) entry.
 Click on Open Terminal.
-Type:
+With Python 3.10 and Tensorflow GPU 2.10.2, these are the commands:

 ```
-conda create -n tf-gpu python=3.9
+conda create -n tf-gpu python=3.10
 ```

 ```